 But the United Nations Development Programme has helped people in three off-grid communities set up solar microgrids, serving local homes or businesses.
 After initial training from UNDP and its partners, local people pooled cash grants from the organisation to buy the microgrid equipment and establish businesses selling energy to their neighbours.
-They were supported on the ground by UNDP’s implementing partners – Care International and Social Fund for Development.
+They were supported on the ground by UNDP’s implementing partners – Care International and Sustainable Development Foundation.

 Another customer reported that lower prices gave her access to electricity for the very first time.

 Before the arrival of the grids, communities were reliant on diesel generators – polluting, expensive and vulnerable to sudden shifts in the price of fuel.
 Now solar electricity cuts bills for customers by more than 50%.
 In villages where families struggle to pay for food and healthcare, savings guard against the need to sell important assets such as livestock.